octopus-digital-strategy/Language-Switcher-Extension/README.md

 ###Version 0.4

-- Configure the Options Page
+- Configured the Options Page
 - Configure the custom Filter for the Menus
 - Added the CustomFilters/Menu class
 - Added functionality to append translations to the menu